 Recent Cyber Attacks Targeting Schools and Universities

-For hackers, schools are an ideal target because they are a goldmine of personal information that’s rarely protected by the same level of cyber security practices used by many private enterprises.
+Schools are an ideal target for hackers because they are a goldmine of personal information rarely protected by the same level of cyber security practices used by many private enterprises.
 Many institutions also manage sizable budgets that malicious entities are keen to exploit.

 Take the February 2021 cyber attack that victimized Simon Fraser University in British Columbia, Canada.
 As per reports, hackers breached a server containing sensitive information like student and staff ID numbers, admissions details, and other academic records.
 In all, about 200,000 people were affected by the cyber attack.